Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Preliminaries

-\paragraph{EAQECC} An EAQECC uses pre-shared entanglement to improve the noise resistance of a QECC.
-Given ebits $\big(\ket{\phi^+}_{AB}^{\otimes e}\big)$ between the two communicating parties, an EAQECC can be constructed from any linear classical code by relaxing the constraint of dual containing classical code, which is necessary for the construction of a stabilizer QECC \cite{hsieh2007general, pereira2022entanglement}, defined by a set of commuting stabilizer generators.
+An EA QECC uses preshared entanglement to improve the noise resistance of a QECC.
+Given ebits $\big(\ket{\Phi^+}_{AB}^{\otimes e}\big)$ between the two communicating parties, an EA QECC can be constructed from any linear classical code by relaxing the constraint of dual containing classical code, which is necessary for the construction of a stabilizer QECC \cite{hsieh2007general, pereira2022entanglement}, defined by a set of commuting stabilizer generators.
 More generally, quadratic constraints are imposed on the classical code to obtain a quantum code of qubits or qudits.
-These constraints take the form of dual containment (in the case of stabilizer or CSS codes) or symplectic self-orthogonality (in the case of general qudit stabilizer codes), and ensure that the resulting error correcting code enforces commuting relationship among the stabilizers.
+These constraints take the form of dual containment (in the case of stabilizer or CSS codes) or symplectic self-orthogonality (in the case of general qudit stabilizer codes), and ensure that the resulting error correcting code enforces a commuting relationship among the stabilizers.